fasttime/JScrewIt/packages/quinquaginta-duo/readme.md

 ## Overview

-A mask is an immutable, transparent data structure used to operate on multiple boolean values at once.
+A mask is an immutable, serializable, transparent data structure used to operate on multiple boolean values at once.
 Masks should only be accessed using the mask functions provided by quinquaginta-duo.
 Do not make any assumptions about the internal representation of masks, their type or truthiness.
 For performance reasons, mask functions do not check that their arguments are valid masks.